nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * EmptyListException
   * This exception is thrown mainly in the Parser class whenever the user inputs a command that would not work with an empty list of recipes or ingredients
-    * e.g. When the user inputs the edit command when the recipe cookbook is empty and hence has to recipes to edit
+    * e.g. If the recipe cookbook is empty, and the user inputs the edit command, then this exception will be thrown.
+      * Because there are no recipes in the empty cookbook that can be editted
 * InvalidArgumentException
   * This exception is mainly thrown in the Parser class whenever the user's input command has invalid arguments
 * InvalidCommandException